inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 3. Testing: The application is tested to ensure the displayed time updates upon page refreshing.
 This ensures the correctness and reliability of the application's functionality.

 4. Code Quality: The code is regularly reviewed to maintain high quality and readability.
 Refactoring and improvements are made as necessary to enhance the codebase.

+# Unit Tests

+## Tests

+1. Test if get_moscow_time returns the current time.

+2. Test if index route returns the current time.

+3. Test if defined text is displayed on web page

+4. Test if download speed is enough (very fast)

+## Best Practices of Unit Testing

+1. Isolated tests: tests seem to be isolated from each other.
+Each test method focuses on testing a specific aspect of the code.

+2. Descriptive test names: test method names are descriptive and clearly indicate what aspect of the code they are testing.

+3. Small and focused tests: tests are focused on testing small units of functionality.

+4. setUp and tearDown: I'm using the setUp method to set up the test environment

+5. Assertions: I'm using assertions (self.assertEqual, self.assertIn) to validate the behavior of the code being tested, which is good.

+6. Test edge cases: Your tests currently cover the basic functionality

+7. Run tests automatically: I integrate my tests into CI pipeline.

+8. Use business analysis: I check the time and availability of web site due to it business purpose.